 To open these files you are welcome to use Excel, the free alternative LibreOffice, or any other program that opens CSV files.
 Cloud-based tools may not work well for moderately large files like these.
 If you cannot open the file on your computer, you should try a local public library.
 If you have exhausted all options, please email firstname.lastname@example.org.

-There are three questions related to the above datasets, in order of increasing complexity and ambiguity.
-For each of the three questions you will need to provide both your answer and an explanation of your process, assumptions, choices, and reasoning.
+There are five questions related to the above datasets, in order of increasing complexity and ambiguity.
+For each of the five questions you will need to provide both your answer and an explanation of your process, assumptions, choices, and reasoning.

 Before beginning to work on any of the following questions first exclude all rows where:

-Consider all of the schools that disbursed a total of more than $25,000,000 in loans during a single quarter.
+Consider all of the schools that disbursed a total of greater than or equal to $2,000 and less than $9,500 in loans for the time period reported on the spreadsheets provided (i.e. quarter 1).
 How many more schools met this criteria in 2015 than in 2010?